Make sure your interests are protected

 If you are married, spousal support will be an issue in your divorce.
 If you had a child with your ex, you may be able to get child support, or you may have to pay child support.
 We can help you understand the situation and get the right support orders.

-1. Spousal support, is the payment that a Court may order one spouse to pay another spouse when a couple gets divorced.
+Spousal support is the payment that a Court may order one spouse to pay another spouse when a couple gets divorced.
 The purpose of spousal support is to ensure that the economic welfare of the lower income earning or non-income earning spouse is not unfairly affected by the separation or divorce.
-Regardless of what side of the situation you’re on, you need to understand the factors used to determine support, and to best present your arguments to the court.
+Regardless of what side of the situation you’re on, you need to understand the factors used to determine support, and how to best present your arguments to the Court.

-6. Are you going to a hearing with DCSS?
-In Santa Clara County, that’s at 99 Notre Dame.
+Are you going to a hearing with DCSS?
+In Santa Clara County, that’s at 88 Ridder Park Drive in San Jose.
 In Alameda County, that would be with a child support commissioner in Hayward.
-If so, you probably need help to understand the process and organizing you financial data.
+If so, you probably need help to understand the process and to organize you financial data.
 Proper organization and presentation to the Court and the Department of Child Support Services can make a big difference in the support ordered.